Receiving Help When Paying For Health Insurance

 Call For FREE Help (702) 898-0554

 Your income will be checked with the IRS records or a Federal Database, so if you claim a certain income, the Exchange will check with the IRS of your past years’ income tax records – before you get approved for a subsidy.
 Don’t rely on past years’ income tax return, however.
 You’ll really want to make sure the income you state is very close to what it will actually be.

 BE CAREFUL HERE!!!
-You do not want to understate your income or you could end up owing money to the IRS.
+You do not want to understate your income, or you could end up owing money to the IRS.
 For example, if your premiums are $1,000/month and you get an Advanced Premium Tax Credit of $800/month and you only have to pay $200/month.
 When you do your taxes and file your tax return each year, the Government will check your income.
 IF you were only supposed to have received an Advanced Tax Credit of $700/month instead of $800/month, you’ll owe the IRS an extra $100/month X 12 months equals $1,200 or a portion of the overage, depending on your Federal Poverty Level.

 Enrolling into a health insurance plan can be confusing, with many steps in the process it’s easy to get lost in the chaos.
 Let an experienced local health insurance agent guide you through enrollment.